pyecharts/pyecharts-snapshot/README.rst

    $ snapshot output.html [png|jpeg|gif|pdf] delay_in_seconds

-where `delay_in_seconds` tells pyexcel-snapshots to take a snapshot after delay_in_seconds.
+where `delay_in_seconds` tells pyexcel-snapshot to take a snapshot after delay_in_seconds.
 It is needed only when your snapshot is partial because the chart animation takes long than 0.5 second(default).